MEASLES OUTBREAK - PLEASE READ 

-Stop The Abuse And Support Your GP Practice!
+Stop The Abuse And Support Your GP Practice

-Verbal and physical abuse will not be tolerated.
-If patients abuse any of our staff we reserve the right to hang up the call or refuse to deal with you in person - you may also be removed from our patient list.
-Staff are working incredibly hard with reduced staffing levels due to illness.
-They are following practice procedures agreed by the partners and management.
-They do not deserve the abuse they are experiencing at present.
-Please co-operate and remain calm.
-Thank you.
+Verbal and physical abuse of our staff will not be tolerated.
+If patients shout or swear at any of our staff we reserve the right to hang up the call or refuse to deal with you in person - you may also be removed from our patient list.
+Any display of physical abuse will result in immediate removal from our Practice.

 The BMA continue to campaign against abuse of GPs and their staff.
 Support your GP surgery by signing their petition https://e-activist.com/page/88027/petition/1